kaizen-solutions/virgil/README.md

 ### Inspiration
 We were heavily inspired by Doobie, Cassandra4IO and Quill and wanted a more native ZIO solution for Cassandra focused on ergonomics, ease of use and performance (compile-time and runtime).

+### Acknowledgements
-Special thanks to John De Goes, Francis Toth and Nigel Benns for their help, mentorship, and guidance.
+Special thanks to [John De Goes](https://degoes.net), [Francis Toth](https://contramap.dev) and [Nigel Benns](https://github.com/nbenns) for their help, mentorship, and guidance.
+Shout out to [Samuel Gómez](https://samuelgomez.co) for his significant contribution to the Cats Effect 3.x module.

+We stand on the shoulders of giants, this work would not be possible without the effect systems and libraries that were used to build Virgil.